Camps Bay Information | Conference Venues Camps Bay | Conference Centres | Conferences Camps Bay

 conference centres Camps Bay

-Camps Bay is an affluent suburb of Cape Town, South Africa.
-In summer it attracts a large number of foreign visitors as well as South Africans looking for a beach holiday.
-It is renowned for its white sandy beaches fringed by palm trees and has a trendy nightlife.
+Camps Bay is a wealthy suburb of Cape Town in the Western Cape.
+In the summer it attracts a large number of South Africans as well as international visitors looking for a holiday at the beach.
+Camps Bay is renowned for its white sandy beaches fringed by palm trees and trendy nightlife.

 Click here for Conference Centres in Camps Bay

-Oudekraal is made up of a collection of tiny beaches sheltered amongst the boulders and a well established picnic area with lawns, Braais, covered seating areas with tables benches and public toilets.
-There is a small admittance fee.
+Oudekraal is made up of a series of small beaches amongst the boulders and a picnic area with covered seating areas with tables benches, braais, lawns and public toilets.

-Lui Bay (also know as Witsand) a popular dive site, in 1977 two scrap vessels (The Antipolis And Romelia) were being towed around the cape when there tow line broke in a storm.
-This caused both vessels to be ship wrecked on the beach of boulders.
-The hull of the Antipolis is now visible at low tide.
+Lui Bay a popular dive site.In 1977 two vessels, The Romelia and Antipolis were being towed when the tow line broke.
+Both vessels were ship wrecked on the beach.
+The hull of the Antipolis is still visible at low tide.

 Camps Bay History

-The first residents of Camps Bay were the San (Hunter Gatherers) and the Goringqhaique, Khoi pastorates.
-When Jan van Riebeek established a refreshment station for the VOC (Dutch East India Company), the 12 Apostles were covered in forests with lion, leopard and antelope.
+The first residents of Camps Bay were the San and the Goringqhaique, Khoi pastorates.
+When Jan van Riebeek established a refreshment station for the Dutch East India Company, the 12 Apostles were covered in forests with lion, leopard and antelope.

 The area was then granted to John Lodewyk Wernich and passed from father to son.
 Johan Wernich married Anna Koekemoer, who on his death in 1778, married Fredrick Ernst von Kamptz, a sailor and the area became known as “Die Baai van von Kamptz”.